On Particle Methods for Parameter Estimation in State-Space Models: Filtering and Particle Approximations

-The algorithm relies on the following importance weights
+The algorithm relies on the following importance weights:

-In order to alleviate the notational burden we omit the dependence of the importance weights on $\theta$; we will do so in the remainder of the paper when no confusion is possible.
-The auxiliary particle filter can be summarized as follows.
+In order to alleviate the notational burden, we omit the dependence of the importance weights on $\theta$; we will do so in the remainder of the paper when no confusion is possible.
+The auxiliary particle filter can be summarized in Algorithm \ref{algAPF} \cite{fearnhead1999,Pitt99}.

-One recovers the SISR algorithm as a special case of Algorithm \ref{alg:APF} by taking $q_{\theta}(y_{n}|x_{n-1})=1$ (or more generally, by taking $q_{\theta}(y_{n}|x_{n-1})=h_{\theta}(y_{n})$, some arbitrary positive function).
-Further, one recovers the bootstrap filter by taking $q_{\theta}(x_{n}|y_{n},x_{n-1})=f_{\theta}(x_{n}|x_{n-1})$.
-This is an important special case, as some complex models are such that one may sample from $f_{\theta}(x_{n}|x_{n-1})$, but not compute the corresponding density; in such a case the bootstrap filter is the only implementable algorithm.
-For models such that the density $f_{\theta}(x_{n}|x_{n-1})$ is tractable, \cite{Pitt99} recommend selecting $q_{\theta}\left(x_{n}|y_{n},x_{n-1}\right)=p_{\theta}\left(x_{n}|y_{n},x_{n-1}\right)$ and $q_{\theta}\left(y_{n}|x_{n-1}\right)=p_{\theta}\left(y_{n}|x_{n-1}\right)$ when these quantities are tractable, and using approximations of these quantities in scenarios when they are not.
-The intuition for these recommendations is that this should make the weight function \eqref{eq:importanceweights} nearly constant.
+One recovers the SISR algorithm as a special case of Algorithm \ref{algAPF} by taking $q_{\theta}(y_{n}\mid x_{n-1})=1$ [or, more generally, by taking $q_{\theta}(y_{n}\mid x_{n-1})=h_{\theta}(y_{n})$, some arbitrary positive function].
+Further, one recovers the bootstrap filter by taking $q_{\theta}(x_{n}\mid y_{n},x_{n-1})=f_{\theta}(x_{n}\mid x_{n-1})$.
+This is an important special case, as some complex models are such that one may sample from $f_{\theta}(x_{n}\mid x_{n-1})$, but not compute the corresponding density; in such a case the bootstrap filter is the only implementable algorithm.
+For models such that the density $f_{\theta}(x_{n}\mid x_{n-1})$ is tractable, \cite{Pitt99} recommend selecting $q_{\theta} (x_{n}\mid y_{n},x_{n-1} )=p_{\theta } (x_{n}\mid y_{n},x_{n-1} )$ and $q_{\theta} (y_{n}\mid x_{n-1} )=p_{\theta} (y_{n}\mid x_{n-1} )$ when these quantities are tractable, and using approximations of these quantities in scenarios when they are not.
+The intuition for these recommendations is that this should make the weight function (\ref {eqimportanceweights}) nearly constant.